anttiharju/actions/run-shellcheck/README.md

 find run-shellcheck/testdata -type f -print0 | xargs -0 file
 ```

-> Highlighting has been used below to emphasise the files that should be ShellChecked.
+> Highlighting has been used below to emphasise the files that should be ShellChecked

-Command output on ubuntu-24.04 has been highlighted with green:
+Command output on ubuntu-24.04 has been highlighted with green

 ```diff
  run-shellcheck/testdata/usrbinenvpython:  Python script, ASCII text executable